ARZZEZZAN/s21_SmartCalc_v2.0/README.md

       | Modulus | a mod b | mod a b | a b mod |
       | Unary plus | +a | +a | a+ |
       | Unary minus | -a | -a | a- |
+      >Note that the multiplication operator contains the obligatory sign `*`.
+Processing an expression with the omitted `*` sign is optional and is left to the developer's decision
    - **Functions**:
       | Function description | Function |
       | ------ | ------ |